-As the council's statutory Chief Financial Officer I have ensured that the council has maintained a prudent position in relation to the risks it faces by maintaining a healthy but not excessive level of earmarked reserves and provisions.
+As the council's statutory Chief Financial Officer, I have ensured that the council has maintained a prudent position in relation to the risks it faces by maintaining a healthy but not excessive level of earmarked reserves and provisions.

-A summary of the council's earmarked reserves, including schools' balances (which are ring-fenced for the sole use of individual schools) is shown below:-
+A summary of the council's earmarked reserves, including ring-fenced schools' balances is shown below:

-Earmarked Reserves Balance at Balance at
+Earmarked Reserves Balance at 31/03/17 Balance at 31/03/18

-31/03/16 31/03/17

 £m £m

-PFI Reserves 27.3 23.0
+PFI Reserves 23.024 24.338

-Other Earmarked Reserves 66.0 62.8
+Other Earmarked Reserves 63.848 43.567

-Sub-total 93.3 85.8
+Sub-total 86.872 67.905

-Schools balances (ring-fenced 16.7 14.7

-for use by schools only)
+Schools balances (ring-fenced for use by schools only) 13.576 14.788

-Total Earmarked Reserves 110.0 100.5
+Total Earmarked Reserves 100.448 82.693

-The council also maintains a number of provisions in relation to legal obligations the council may have, for example; insurance claims, bad and doubtful debts and business rates appeals.
+The council also maintains a number of provisions in relation to legal obligations it may have, for example; insurance claims, bad and doubtful debts and business rates appeals.

-Capital expenditure and outturn
+Capital Expenditure and Outturn

 Capital expenditure relates to adding to, enhancing and improving the council's assets, such as buildings and plant and machinery.
-Capital investment totalling £156.0m was made by the council in 2016/17 with a significant proportion of this being spent on improving school facilities and improvements to the council's housing stock.
-In 2016/17 £41.4m was spent on schools expansion, while over £59.3m of the total capital spend figure was spent on enhancing the borough's housing stock.
+Capital investment totalling £181.752m was made by the council in 2017/18 with a significant proportion of this being spent on improving school facilities and improvements to the council's housing stock.

-The charts below highlight total capital expenditure by service area and how it was financed:
+The charts below summarise total capital expenditure by service area and how it was financed:

-It is anticipated that capital expenditure will continue to be funded from a mixture of grants, contributions and unsupported borrowing.
-Suitable opportunities to utilise capital receipts will continue to be investigated.
+The capital programme will continue to be funded from a mixture of grants & contributions, revenue contributions, capital receipts and borrowing.